My2ndAngelic/homebrew-legacy-cask/README.md

 + Legacy version only
 + Only support Yosemite and earlier (more to come when Apple discontinues supporting old macOS version)
 + Please consider contribute new version to [homebrew-cask](https://github.com/Homebrew/homebrew-cask) or [homebrew-cask-version](https://github.com/Homebrew/homebrew-cask-version)
++ To avoid conflict with homebrew-cask and homebrew-cask-versions, we have to perform a manual check to ensure that your cask name is not the same as those two taps.

 ## License
-Homebrew's original code is under the [BSD 2 Clause (NetBSD) license](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-ORIGINAL)
+Homebrew's original code is under [BSD 2 Clause (NetBSD) license](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-ORIGINAL)

-Our own code is under [WPL](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-MODIFIED).
+This project is under [Do What You Want Public License](https://github.com/My2ndAngelic/homebrew-cask-legacy/blob/master/LICENSE-MODIFIED).